 Here’s another one: if the electromagnetic force were only slightly stronger or weaker, bonds could not form between atoms, everything would fly apart, and nothing could exist.
 The possible deviation is only 1 in 10-40.
 That’s one in ten with 40 zero’s after it.

 Roger Penrose is a British mathematician, and he was a close friend of Stephen Hawking.
 He calculated the Initial Entropy conditions of the universe at the moment of the Big Bang that would have been required to support life in any shape or form.
 So what is the probability of such a universe coming into existence?
 The answer is 1 in 10 to the minus 123.
 Roger Penrose spoke about how small this number is:

 “Even if we were to write a 0 on each separate proton and on each separate neutron in the entire universe – and we could throw in all the other particles for good measure – we would fall far short of writing down the figure needed.”

 Again, to put this in perspective, mathematicians draw the line in probability and say that 1 in 10 to the minus 50 is mathematical impossibility.
 That means that it is impossible that the universe supportive of life could have come into existence through sheer chance.

 Charles Townes, who won the Nobel prize in physics has said,

 “Intelligent design, as one sees it from a scientific point of view, seems to be quite real.
 This is a very special universe: it’s remarkable that it came out just this way.
 If the laws of physics weren’t just the way they are, we couldn’t be here at all.”

-So, whichever way you look at it, was the Universe designed or not, there must have been a mind behind the existence of the universe.
+So, whichever way you look at it, there must have been a mind behind the existence of the universe.
 And I, for one, am pretty glad about that.